AlvaroCorrales/AlvaroCorrales.github.io/_pages/cv.md

 - Visualisation and dashboarding: *matplotlib, seaborn, plotly, streamlit*
 - NLP: *gensim, nltk, spacy*

-As part of my job at IBM, I am also familiar with some **Cloud** technologies such as IBM Cloud and Cloud Pak for Data, as well as some basic knowledge of Docker.
+As part of my job at IBM, I am also familiar with **Cloud** technologies such as IBM Cloud and Cloud Pak for Data, as well as some knowledge of Docker.

-I am also familiar with Stata, Excel and the basics of R.
+I am also familiar with Stata, Excel, R, Spark and SQL.

 ## Professional Experience
 ### [IBM](https://www.ibm.com/uk-en/garage)